's Marc Bridge-Wilkinson left The Northern Echo Arena clutching the matchball after scoring the first hat-trick of his career in Saturday's

 Although Darlington remain 13th in the table the manner of victory suggested that a play-off charge is not beyond Quakers.

 Bridge-Wilkinson added: "I haven't played in anything like that first half for a while, it was excellent.
-The most impressive part of the day is that it was a fantastic team performance from start to finish.
+The most impressive part of the day is that it was a fantastic team performance from start

 "The goal we conceded at the end was the only downside on the day.
 We looked quite solid, we passed the ball well, we created chances, scored a lot of goals and looked comfortable.